Acne Vulgaris

 • Benzoyl peroxide (first line)

-• Topical antibiotics (Clindamycin, erythromycin) given with benzoyl peroxide to reduce resistance
+• Topical antibiotics (clindamycin and erythromycin) + benzoyl peroxide to reduce resistance

 • Systemic treatment of acne